 The financial aid process begins by completing the FAFSA.
 This application will be used to determine your family’s financial profile and your eligibility for all need-based aid.
 This form is available starting October 1st and may be completed online.

-The FSA ID, a username and password, has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
+The FSA ID, a username and password, must be used to log in to the U.S. Department of Education website.
 Your FSA ID confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
 If you do not already have an FSA ID, you can create one when logging in.

-Upon successful completion of the FAFSA, you will receive a SAR (Student Aid Report) from the Department of Education.
-Your SAR will have your calculated EFC (Expected Family Contribution).
-This number is used to calculate your financial need and is the basis in determining most federal, state, and institutional aid.
+Upon successful completion of the FAFSA, you will receive a FAFSA Submission Summary (FSS) from the Department of Education.
+Your FSS will have your calculated SAI (Student Aid Index).
+This number is used to calculate your financial need and is the basis for determining most federal, state, and institutional aid.

 Your Institutional Aid Application (IUAPP)